 Believe it or not, eyeglasses are available with no magnification at all, but there are reasons you might want to wear glasses even if you don’t need magnification.

 Here’s some information about why people who don’t need magnification might wear glasses — along with some details about low power reading glasses for people like me who see pretty well but need some extra help to stay comfortable at the computer all day.

 Reason To Wear Glasses When You Don’t Need Them

-Actually, the title of this section is a bit tongue-in-cheek because people who wear unmagnified reading glasses often need or want them for another reason.
+The title of this section is a bit tongue-in-cheek because people who wear unmagnified reading glasses often need or want them for another reason.
 Here are a few possible reasons:

 - Tint.
 Some people are sensitive to light and are more comfortable when wearing tinted glasses.